 - Private duty nursing; - A private room.
 If you use a private room, you must pay the difference between the cost of the private room and the hospital's average charge for a semi-private room.
-The additional cost cannot be applied to your deductible or coinsurance: - Diagnostic inpatient stays, unless connected with specific symptoms that if not treated on an inpatient basis could result in serious bodily harm or risk to life;
+The additional cost cannot be applied to your deductible or coinsurance; - Diagnostic inpatient stays, unless connected with specific symptoms that if not treated on an inpatient basis could result in serious bodily harm or risk to life; - Services performed in the following: - □ nursing or convalescent homes; - □ institutions primarily for rest or for the aged; - □ rehabilitation facilities (except for physical therapy); - □ spas; - □ sanitariums; and - □ infirmaries at schools, colleges or camps;

-J

-□ nursing or convalescent homes;

-$\hfill\Box$ institutions primarily for rest or for the aged;

-□ rehabilitation facilities (except for physical therapy);

-□ spas;

-□ sanitariums; and

-□ infirmaries at schools, colleges or camps;